vinod2rahul/MS4-GraphicDesignServices/README.md

 ## Testing

 The user and site owner achieved the intended outcome of providing them with a showcase of data.
-In the dashboard section, they can quickly check usefull information of a designs like image, category, seller and price, link which takes to that single design page for full information.
+In the dashboard section, they can quickly check usefull information of a designs like image, category, seller and price, link which takes to that single design page for more information.
 They are able to see all list of designs via cards in dashboard section.
 They are also able to check appropriate error or success messages as an acknowledgement.
 They are also able to order data specific to a category.
 The application is also made responsive for a modern feel.

 ## Deployment

 To run locally you can clone this repository directly into the editor of your choice by pasting git clone https://github.com/vinod2rahul/MS4-GraphicDesignServices.git into your terminal.

+Rename the .env.example to .env and configure the keys

 switch to graphic-design folder and Use command python manage.py runserver to run app locally a port 8000.